hardkorebob/dust-lang/README.md

 This is like Unix philosophy: instead of building smart programs that guess what you want, build simple programs that do exactly what you say.
 Dust doesn't guess types; you declare them in every identifier.

-### The "EOF" Fix Shows The Philosophy

-I notice your enum handling now correctly strips the suffix - `EOFF_TokenType` becomes just `EOFF` in C. This is perfect Dust philosophy:
-- The suffix exists for Dust to know the type
-- Once known, it's removed because C doesn't need it
-- No complex transformation, just simple suffix stripping

 ### Maybe...
 Pike Would Approve

 He wrote: "Fancy algorithms are slow when n is small, and n is usually small."